Back to MISSION, GOALS AND TARGETS

-Nitrate and Nitrite are measures of a nutrient that is present in nature at low concentrations.
-It is commonly found at high concentrations in sewage and fertilizers.
+Nitrate and nitrite are measures of a nutrient naturally present in water in low concentrations.
+They are commonly found at high concentrations in sewage and fertilizers.
 These substances may not be tasted in water, even at high concentrations, but excess levels can cause methemoglobinemia, or "blue baby" disease.

-Drinking water must comply with Canadian Drinking Water Standards, having nitrate levels below 10 mg/L and nitrate concentrations less than 1 mg/L.
+Drinking water must comply with Canadian Drinking Water Standards, having nitrate levels below 10 mg/litre and nitrate concentrations less than 1 mg/litre.

 For water to be deemed safe to drink, there should be no hydrocarbon odours present.
-Fortunately, benzene (the most carcinogenic component of gasoline) can be smelt before it reaches the Canadian drinking water limit).
+Fortunately, it's possibly to easily smell benzene (the most carcinogenic component of gasoline) before it reaches the Canadian drinking water limit.

-Turbidity (particles suspended in the water) make water look cloudy, and can cause a gritty taste when using it to drink or in cooking.
+Turbidity (particles suspended in the water) makes water look cloudy, and can cause a gritty feeling in our mouths when when we use the water to drink or cook.
 In addition, turbidity can create maintenance problems by rubbing moving pump parts like sandpaper, causing rapid pump failure that may require changing expensive below-ground components like the cylinder.

-Turbidity may be a sign that a well was not properly constructed, and that below-ground formation caving or well screen placement adjacent to clay layers may cause the well to pump coloured water, sand and grit forever.
-However, sometimes mechanic surging and well development pumping can clear the turbidity and provide users with a viable source of safe drinking water.
+Turbidity may be a sign that a well was not properly built, and that below-ground formation caving or well screen placement adjacent to clay layers may cause the well to pump coloured water, sand and grit forever.
+However, sometimes mechanical surging and well development pumping can clear the turbidity and provide users with a viable source of safe drinking water.

 Water may be safe, but for users to want to drink it, the water must be free of offensive odour and pronounced hardness or iron.

-Although these are aesthetic parameters that do not directly affect water safety, they make water unpleasant to use, driving users back to unsafe past sources that do not have these offending smells, taste or appearance.
+Although these are aesthetic factors that do not directly affect water safety, they make water unpleasant to use, driving users back to unsafe past sources that do not have these offending smells, taste, or appearance.